Dr Cherry Leonardi

 Cherry welcomes enquiries from students and researchers about South Sudan and other topics in African history including colonial governance, local and traditional authority, armed conflict, customary justice, land governance and boundaries and borderlands.
 Her research on South Sudan benefits from the extensive Sudan Archive in Durham (https://www.dur.ac.uk/library/asc/sudan/), which is also an excellent resource for undergraduate and postgraduate research.
 She maintains active links with academic and non-academic bodies working in or on South Sudan and the wider eastern Africa region.

 Chapter in book

-- Published (co-authored with Vaughan, Chris) '"We are oppressed and our only way is to write to higher authority” the politics of claim and complaint in the peripheries of Condominium Sudan', in Hunter, Emma (ed.), Citizenship, Belonging, and Political Community in Africa: Dialogues between Past and Present, Ohio University Press, pp. 74-100
+- Leonardi, Cherry & Vaughan, Chris (2018).
+"We are oppressed and our only way is to write to higher authority” the politics of claim and complaint in the peripheries of Condominium Sudan.
+In Citizenship, Belonging, and Political Community in Africa: Dialogues between Past and Present.
+Hunter, Emma Ohio University Press.
+74-100.

-- 2013 Dealing with Government in South Sudan: histories of chiefship, community and state, James Currey, 253 pp.
+- Leonardi, Cherry (2013).
+Dealing with Government in South Sudan: histories of chiefship, community and state.
+Woodbridge, Suffolk: James Currey.